 GDPR data retention

-Since the introduction of the General Data Protection Regulation in May 2018, it has become even more imperative to maintain a document archive of items such as accident logs and maternity and paternity records.
-The Information Commissioner’s Office (ICO), the GDPR regulator, provides guidance as to what records need to be retained in order to comply with GDPR.
+Since the introduction of the General Data Protection Regulation in May 2018, it has become even more imperative to maintain a document archive of items such as accident logs and Since the introduction of the General Data Protection Regulation (GDPR) in May 2018, it has become even more imperative to maintain archives of certain records, such as accident logs and maternity or paternity records.
+The Information Commissioner’s Office (ICO), the UK regulator for GDPR, provides guidance on how long these records should be kept.

-- Application and recruitment records – six to 12 months.
+- Application and recruitment records – 6 to 12 months.

-- Maternity and paternity records – three years.
+- Maternity and paternity records – 3 years.

-- Parental leave records – five years (from birth/adoption) or 18 years (if child receives disability allowance).
+- Parental leave records – 5 years (from birth/adoption) or 18 years (if child receives disability allowance).

 - Pension benefits – 12 years, from end of payable benefits.

-- Sickness absence records – three months minimum but could be up to six years from end of employment.
+- Sickness absence records – minimum of 3 months, but up to 6 years from end of employment.

-- Personnel/training records – six years, from end of employment.
+- Personnel/training records – 6 years from end of employment.

 A suitable filing system

-Today, many of these records can be stored digitally.
-However, there are some documents, such as those with a notary seal or an original signature, which need to be retained as physical copies.
+Today, many records can be stored digitally.
+However, some documents, such as those with a notary seal or an original signature, must be retained in physical form.
 Check with your accountant or lawyer if you are unsure.

-Establishing a document retention policy for each department will enable your business to monitor and analyse your document archive, thereby reducing administration, legal risks and costs as well as ensuring compliance with regulatory bodies.
+Establishing a document retention policy for each department will enable your business to monitor and manage its archive effectively.
+This reduces administration, legal risks, and costs while ensuring compliance with regulatory requirements.

 Using a records storage facility

 Many businesses partner with a dedicated records storage facility, such as Archive-Vault, for professional support.
-We will quickly get to grips with the nature of your business and will be able to assist in the categorisation and management of your document archive.
+We take the time to understand the nature of your business and can assist with the categorisation and management of your document archive.
+Your records remain protected throughout their retention lifecycle and are securely destroyed when the time comes.

-At Archive-Vault, we understand the importance of business document retention, helping businesses to not only meet their legal and regulatory obligations, but also securely organise, categorise, store and retrieve information at the right time, for the right people, in the right place.
-We specialise in making the process of document archiving simple, seamless and stress free.
+At Archive-Vault, we recognise how important document retention is for every business.
+We help you meet legal and regulatory obligations while ensuring documents are securely organised, stored, and retrieved at the right time, by the right people, in the right place.
+Our service is designed to make the process of document archiving simple, seamless, and stress free.

 If you would like to talk to us about your document retention needs, please get in touch.
 You can call us on 01603 720722 or email info@archive-vault.co.uk.